Devisjs/devis/README.md

     |_________/>folderC
     |_______________________/>folderE
     |_/>folderB
-    //For example, if you are in the folderA folder : devis.getFunctions("local", "microservice2.js", "folderParent", 1, (res) => {
+    //For example, if you are inside the folder folderA  : devis.getFunctions("local", "microservice2.js", "folderParent", 1, (res) => {
             //do something
     });
-    //For example, if you are in the folderE folder : devis.getFunctions("local", "microservice2.js", "folderParent", -1, (res) => {
+    //For example, if you are inside the folder folderE : devis.getFunctions("local", "microservice2.js", "folderParent", -1, (res) => {
             //do something
     });